dbenesh82/decoupled_life_stages/decoupling.md

 ![](decoupling_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-18-1.png)

 Now, we have looked at a lot of correlations, and they tend to be positive.
-But they also vary in sample sizes, distributions, expected correlations (e.g. expected to be positive for growth).
+But they also vary in sample sizes, distributions, and null expectations (e.g. expected to be positive for growth).
 To get more of an overview, let's get the sample size, the observed correlation, the expected correlation, and a plot showing the observed value compared to the expected distribution.
 For this, we make a function that we can use for different subsets of the data (filtered by life cycle length and parasite group).

 ``` r
 decouple <- function(data, lcl, pg, host1, host2){